dnadesign/gridfield-bulk-delete/Readme.md

 NOTE: Value must be valid for use with `DateTime` modify().
 Also, supply a label for `sprintf()` where the number of record affected will be supplied as param.

+## Next improvments:

+- Delete the records in chunks instead of one big Job that will run out of memory